 Category No. Term Definition Spreadsheet.
 An approved methodology is a methodology that has been approved by the Joint Committee for application to JCM projects.
 An approved methodology consists of an approved methodology document and a Monitoring Spreadsheet.
 Approved methodologies are publicly available on the JCM website.
-19. Proposed A Proposed Methodology Spreadsheet is a part of a Methodology proposed methodology developed by methodology Spreadsheet proponents.
-A Proposed Methodology Spreadsheet defines a monitoring plan and enables calculation of GHG values.
-The Proposed Methodology Spreadsheet consists of an input sheet and calculation process sheet 20 Monitoring A Monitoring Spreadsheet is a part of an approved 20.
-Spreadsheet methodology Spicadoneer The Monitoring Spreadsheet consists of a Monitoring Plan Sheet (input sheet and calculation process sheet), Monitoring Structure Sheet, and Monitoring Report Sheet (input sheet and calculation process sheet).
-The Monitoring Plan Sheet and Monitoring Structure Sheet are used for developing a monitoring plan and calculating emission reductions ex ante.
-The Monitoring Report Sheet is used for preparing a monitoring report and calculating emission reductions ex post.
-The Monitoring Plan Sheet and Monitoring Methodology Spreadsheet and the Monitoring Structure Sheet is added by the secretariat after the approval of the proposed methodology by the Joint Committee 21.
-Project design The document prepared by the project participant of a document (PDD) JCM project which sets out in detail the JCM project , which is to be realized.
+19. Proposed Methodology A Proposed Methodology Spreadsheet is a part of a proposed methodology developed by methodology Spreadsheet proponents.
+A Proposed Methodology Spreadsheet defines a monitoring plan and enables calculation of GHG emission reductions automatically through inputting values.
+The Proposed Methodology Spreadsheet consists of an input sheet and calculation process sheet.
+20. Monitoring Spreadsheet A Monitoring Spreadsheet is a part of an approved methodology.
+21. Spreadsheet Project design document (PDD) methodology.
+The Monitoring Spreadsheet consists of a Monitoring Plan Sheet (input sheet and calculation process sheet), Monitoring Structure Sheet, and Monitoring Report Sheet (input sheet and calculation process sheet).
+The Monitoring Plan Sheet and Monitoring Structure Sheet are used for developing a monitoring plan and calculating emission reductions ex ante .
+The Monitoring Report Sheet is used for preparing a monitoring report and calculating emission reductions ex post .
+The Monitoring Plan Sheet and Monitoring Report Sheet are prepared based on the Proposed Methodology Spreadsheet and the Monitoring Structure Sheet is added by the secretariat after the approval of the proposed methodology by the Joint Committee.
+The document prepared by the project participant of a JCM project which sets out in detail the JCM project which is to be realized.
 A Project design document (PDD) consists of a completed PDD form and monitoring plan using a Monitoring Plan Sheet and Monitoring Structure Sheet of the Monitoring Spreadsheet.
-The form of PDD, Monitoring Spreadsheet, and guidelines on preparing the PDD, are publicly available through the JCM website.
-22. Monitoring plan A monitoring plan sets out the methodology to be used by project participants for the monitoring of, and by unite-party entities for verification of the amount or Grids emission reductions achieved by the JCM Monitoring Plan Sheet and Monitoring Structure Sheet of Monitoring Spreadsheet 23 Monitoring report A monitoring report is prenared by a project 23. inomioning report participant and sets out the GHG emission reductions of an implemented registered JCM project for a particular monitoring period.
+The form of PDD, Monitoring Spreadsheet, and guidelines on preparing the PDD, 22.
+Monitoring plan are publicly available through the JCM website.
+A monitoring plan sets out the methodology to be used by project participants for the monitoring of, and by third-party entities for verification of the amount of GHGs emission reductions achieved by the JCM project.
+A monitoring plan is developed using Monitoring Plan Sheet and Monitoring Structure Sheet of Monitoring Spreadsheet.
+23. Monitoring report A monitoring report is prepared by a project participant and sets out the GHG emission reductions of an implemented registered JCM project for a particular monitoring period.
 A monitoring plan is